|

 How Clean Are Cats?
 How Do Cats Clean Themselves?

-Yes, cats are clean animals.
-They groom themselves for the majority of their existence.
-Their tongues contain small, rounded spikes that remove dirt, debris and loss hair, leaving them squeaky clean.
 It also contains saliva, which is evenly distributed during grooming.
 This plays the role of a shower’s water for them.
-Cats also bury their waste with dirt or litter, covering up their urine or faeces.
+Cats also bury their waste with dirt or litter, covering up their urine or feces.

 This is a primal instinct embedded in them for their survival.
 Because cats are physically tiny creatures, they have a disadvantage in the wild.